Where are they now? The final Newcastle XI of the Bobby Robson era

 He ended up at Manchester City, winning the Premier League and FA Cup, before ending his career with spells at Aston Villa and Stoke.

-The former goalkeeper is the second-most capped Irishman of all time, behind Robbie Keane, and is now a coach at Derby alongside Wayne Rooney.
-His stock will certainly rise if the Rams complete a miraculous escape from relegation…
+The former goalkeeper is the second-most capped Irishman of all time, behind Robbie Keane, and went on to coach as an assistant to Wayne Rooney at Derby County but left after the financially beleaguered Rams dropped to League One last term.

 RB: Stephen Carr